Vita3K/Vita3K/documentation/Building.md

 All presets are named after `<target_os>-<project_generator>-<compiler>`, are automatically hidden and shown depending on your host OS and generate a binary folder of path `<source_directory>/build/<preset_name>`.
 For command-line users, run `cmake --list-presets` on the top directory of the repository to see which presets are available to you.
 For presets without `<project_generator>` and/or `<compiler>`, the project generator and/or the compiler haven't been explicitly specified in the preset to let CMake fallback to the platform defaults.

-If you still want to use presets but none of them works for your setup, you can make new ones by creating a `CMakeUserPresets.json` file and you can check the specification [here](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
+If you still want to use presets but none of them work for your setup, you can make new ones by creating a `CMakeUserPresets.json` file and you can check the specification [here](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
 Git will ignore this file.

 **Note: Vita3K doesn't support compilation for 32-bit/x86/i386 platforms. macOS is also considered unsupported due to incompatibilities with the OpenGL implementation.**